HedvigInsurance/web/src/pages/index.en.md

   item1: >-
     Hedvig is re-insured by Inter Hannover, part of one of the world’s largest insurance groups.
-  item2: Received a AA-rating from Standard & Poor's
+  item2: Has a AA-rating from Standard & Poor's
   item3: Authorized by the Swedish Finansinspektionen
 ---